 It shall not be lawful for any person to constitute or maintain within any fire district to which this Act applies any salvage corps or fire brigade for the purpose of salvage of property at fires or of extinguishing fire outside of the premises or land owned or used by such person, or at or on which such person is employed, unless such corps or brigade is constituted by the FES Commissioner or is authorised by the FES Commissioner to act as a salvage corps or fire brigade.

-[Section 50 amended by No. 42 of 1998 s.
+[Section 50 amended: No. 42 of 1998 s.
 37; No. 22 of 2012 s.
 94.]

 51. Rewards to brigades